Hellos.Blog

 • CBD: CBD is widely known for its potential in managing anxiety, depression, chronic pain, and epilepsy.
 Epidiolex, a medication based on CBD, has received FDA approval to treat specific forms of epilepsy.
 Additionally, CBD has anti-inflammatory, antioxidant, and neuroprotective properties, making it a popular choice for a wide range of health concerns.

-• CBG: CBG is gaining recognition for its potential in treating conditions such as glaucoma, inflammatory bowel disease (IBD), and certain of cancer.
+• CBG: CBG is gaining recognition for its potential in treating conditions such as glaucoma, inflammatory bowel disease (IBD), and certain types of cancer.
 It has strong antibacterial properties, particularly against antibiotic-resistant bacteria like MRSA (methicillin-resistant Staphylococcus aureus).
 CBG also promise in supporting brain health and protecting neurons, which could be beneficial in neurodegenerative diseases.

 4. Psychoactivity and Safety